- 1. Smart CCTV Can Support HR Operations

 Want to find out what CCTV in the workplace can offer you?
 In this blog we discuss five intelligent uses for CCTV that can help to take your business to the next level.

-1. Support HR Operations
+1. Smart CCTV Can Support HR Operations

 HR & management staff can benefit hugely from intelligent CCTV.
 When setup in the right way, these systems can provide real-time insights into everyday practice and key events across the working day.
 For example, alerts can be raised for specific triggers like staff absence or even safety violations.